ccoldwell/cdev/README.md

 A dockerized c development environment.

 ## Purpose and Usage
 Just a quick way to get developing without worrying too much about having the environment all set up.
-Just open a terminal to the direcotyr your code is in and do this:
+Just open a terminal to the directory your code is in and do this:
 ```
 $ cdev
 ```